GitHub - 0xSMW/screencommander: CLI for MacOS computer use

 screencommander cleanup --older-than-hours 24

-Prunes managed capture artifacts (png, jpg, jpeg, json) in ~/Library/Caches/screencommander/captures older than the configured age.
+Explicitly prunes managed capture artifacts (png, jpg, jpeg, json) in ~/Library/Caches/screencommander/captures older than the configured age.
+Screenshot and action commands never run cleanup implicitly.

 Sequence